 Dental implants are growing in popularity, with over a half a million people choosing to get them done every single year.
 As a restoration that is surgically placed into your jawbone directly, a dental implant is a permanent solution to your tooth loss and can last you the rest of your life if you take good care of it.
 They are sturdy and strong and look and feel just like real teeth.
 The secret to their success, however, is a combination of factors.

-First, you need the skill and knowledge that you can find with us here at Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio to make your dental implant surgery a resounding success.
+First, you need the skill and knowledge that you can find with us here at Rekos & Border Oral Surgery to make your dental implant surgery a resounding success.
 Second, the material that we use in your dental implant allows your body to accept the implant, allowing you to be a durable and sturdy addition to your smile.
 This is known as osseointegration and is the reason the implant is not rejected by your body.

 What are Dental Implants?

 Before you can understand the process of osseointegration, you first need to know what a dental implant is and how it works.